natural color powder exploration +

 Please enjoy this series by Sheri Silver.
 Food photography on this page is ©Sheri Silver.

-make a basic buttercream for
+make a basic royal icing for

 HOMEMADE SPRINKLES